yumdeliveries/slate/source/index.html.md

       "state_display": "Free for assignment",
       "distance":100.00,
     }
+  ]
 }

 ```

-Returns list of available riders ordered by the proximity to the store in an ascending order.
+Returns a list of available riders ordered by the proximity to the store in an ascending order.
 The rider object in the response has the following fields.

 Name | Type | Description
 --------- | ------- | -----------